mpoletto/algorithm/perl/README.md

 ## What is the difference if the result is the same?

-The bentley1.pl, bentley2.pl and bentley4.pl algorithms have the same functionality, which is to find the maximum subarray sum of a given array.
+The bentley1.pl, bentley2.pl and bentley4.pl are algorithms that have the same functionality, which is to find the maximum subarray sum of a given array.
 However, the implementation and approach used in each algorithm differ:

 ### bentley1.pl cubic